-The financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and the Fair Work (Registered Organisations) Act 2009 (RO Act).
+The financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that apply for the period, and the Fair Work (Registered Organisations) Act 2009 (RO Act).
 For the purpose of preparing the general-purpose financial statements, the Real Estate Employers Federation of South Australia and the Northern Territory (REEF SA/NT) is a not-for-profit entity.

 The financial report is for the Real Estate Employers Federation of South Australia and the Northern Territory (REEF SA/NT).
 The Real Estate Employers Federation of South Australia and the Northern Territory (REEF SA/NT) is an organisation registered under the RO Act.
-In accordance with the RO Act the Union is a body corporate and has perpetual succession.
+In accordance with the RO Act the Federation is a body corporate and has perpetual succession.
 By virtue of this method of incorporation, the Federation is not subject to the Corporations Act 2001.